 - Society of Architectural Historians of Great Britain

-The Society offers a number of awards, both in recognition of outstanding scholarship and in support of new research and publication.
-They also offer a PhD Scholarship.
+The Society offers architecture history PhD scholarships, both in recognition of outstanding scholarship and in support of new research and publication.

 The Association offers support for completing thesis of post-graduate degrees and an essay prize.